hastingsmulu/login-app/README.md

-# login-app
-A secure, user-friendly, and effective login app
+# A secure, user-friendly, and effective login app

 ![login screen](login.png)

-Key changes:
+# Key changes:

 Session tracking: The number of failed attempts is stored in the session ($_SESSION['failed_attempts']).
 If the user exceeds the maximum allowed attempts, they are locked out for 30 minutes.